 TEMS is recognised by the Spanish Ministry of Education and Culture and by Great Britain as a British international school in Spain with over 40 years of history.

-We accept students aged between three and eighteen for a comprehensive and successful educational experience.
+We accept students aged between 3 and 18 for a comprehensive and successful educational experience.
 Although most students are Spanish, there are many different nationalities among our students, making our school both global and cosmopolitan.

 Our extensive experience in education, combining the Montessori method for children up to the age of six, the British education